darktable-org/dtdocs/content/module-reference/utility-modules/shared/recent-collections.md

 view: lighttable, map
 ---

-This module keeps track of the latest collections you have used, allowing you to reopen recently used collections without having to recall what rules used to specify that collection.
+Display a list of recently used collections from the [collect images](./collect-images.md) module.

+Click on an entry to reopen the selected collection.
+This also updates the collect images module with the appropriate filter criteria and rules.